 If you tell us about this problem outside the hours of 9am to 8pm Monday to Friday or outside the hours of 9am to 5pm on a weekend or Bank Holiday, the 3 or 4-hour timescale will begin from the start of the next day.

 If we don’t visit you within the timescales above, we’ll pay you £30 within 10 working days.
 If we don’t make this payment within 10 working days, we’ll pay you an extra £30 within a further 10 working days.
 Payments will be made as a credit to your account unless you and we agree otherwise.

 If the prepayment meter has run out of credit

 If your energy supply has self-disconnected because the prepayment meter has run out of credit, we’ll usually only respond to a request for a visit under exceptional circumstances.
 We may also at our discretion charge you for the costs we incur as a result of this visit.
-However, if we agree to do so, we’ll also agree the level of the charge with you before the visit takes place.
+However, if we agree to do so, we’ll also agree on the level of the charge with you before the visit takes place.

-Repaying debt though a Prepayment Meter
+Repaying debt through a Prepayment Meter

 When we agree the regular repayment amount, it’s important that you give us all available details about your individual circumstances, including any benefits that you may be receiving, so that we can agree a suitable repayment amount with you.
 It’s also important that you tell us if you can afford the regular repayment amount that we suggest.